syntevo/syntevo.github.io/SmartGit/HowTos/Running-on-WSLg.md

 # Other WSLg issues

-### VirtualBox has a lot of bugs when WSL is installed
+### VirtualBox

 Installing WSLg also installs `Windows Hyper-V`, which is required for `WSLg` to run.
-Unfortunately, having `Hyper-V` installed causes `VirtualBox` VMs to fail in various ways: they will crash, hang, etc.
+Unfortunately, having `Hyper-V` installed might cause `VirtualBox` VMs to fail in various ways: they might crash, hang, etc.

 The workaround is to create an additional Windows boot configuration.
 This way, you can select either `Hyper-V` or no `Hyper-V` on every boot.
 Run these commands on Windows administrator commandline:
 ```
 bcdedit /copy {current} /d "Win11 + Hyper-V"